Natural Gas Alarms Frequently Asked Questions

 Q. Where should I install my natural gas alarm?

 A natural gas alarm should be installed indoors in any room that has a gas-fueled appliance.
 This can include a stove, furnace, water heater, gas fireplace, or a gas dryer.
-It should be installed on the wall, between 4 to 12 inches from the ceiling.
+It should be installed on the wall, within 12 inches from the ceiling.
 Although it is important to install natural gas alarms in rooms where gas appliances exist, it is recommended that a natural gas alarm be placed as far away from these appliances as possible, preferably more than 10 feet (3 meters) away.
 This should help reduce "unwanted" nuisance alarms, which can occur if a natural gas alarm is placed directly next to a gas source.

 Q. Where should I avoid installing my natural gas alarm?